Nablaaa/raspberry-fileserver/README.md

 sudo docker compose up -d
 ```

-- check, if the docker is up with:
+- wait a bit and then check, if all docker containers are up with:
 ```bash
 sudo docker ps
 ```